marek-carlisle/chatspace-solo-project/README.md

 ### No Secrets for the Unauthenticated (Authentication)

-> Task: Only users who are authenticated should any secrets.
-Without authentication, a user should see no secrets.
+> Task: Only users who are authenticated should see any secrets.

 The user router is protected from unauthenticated requests thanks to the `rejectUnauthenticated` middleware: